stoyicker/ivv/README.md

 amount of cases, but has a couple of issues:
     * It requires DI root to be in the application class.
-If this is not the case or there are other roots, such as is the case when using library modules that hook up to the app lifecycle by using a ContentProvider - see the [Firebase example](https://firebase.googleblog.com/2016/12/how-does-firebase-initialize-on-android.html)), there will be problems as all of the roots need to be replaced.
-    - there are some 'hacks' that can be done to work around the situation, but they involve undesirable trade-offs such as replacing classes outside of the DI graph (for example, in the Firebase case, a solution could be to replace the ContentProvider with a version of it that injects mocks).
+If this is not the case or there are other roots, such as is the case when using library modules that hook up to the app lifecycle by using a ContentProvider - see the [Firebase example](https://firebase.googleblog.com/2016/12/how-does-firebase-initialize-on-android.html), there will be problems as all of the roots need to be replaced.
+There are some 'hacks' that can be done to work around the situation, but they involve undesirable trade-offs such as replacing classes outside of the DI graph (for example, in the Firebase case, a solution could be to replace the ContentProvider with a version of it that injects mocks).